SEA Aquarium Singapore Review & How to Go Guide

 19. When you reach the Resorts World Station, go down the escalator.

-20. Follow the direction board of S.E.A.
-Aquarium.
+20. Follow the direction board of SEA Aquarium.
 You’ll reach the aquarium in less than 5 minutes.